Ph.D., M.A. Johns Hopkins University

 Areas of Expertise:

-Philosophy of mind (and cognates), metaphysics and epistemology, and feminist philosophy, all in the analytic tradition.
+Philosophy of mind (and cognates), metaphysics and epistemology, feminist philosophy, and bioethics/neuroethics, all in the analytic tradition.

 Courses I Teach: